 A few people asked how I made my background to the Feathered Butterfly card so I made another background and took some photos of the steps I used.
-I kept in mind what an old metal container will look like when it has sat around for awhile...it tends to get a blueish weather look. (all photos can be clicked on to enlarge and get a better view)
+I kept in mind what an old metal container will look like when it has sat around for awhile...it tends to get a blueish weather look.

 Using a sponge to pick up glue from your embossing pad and pat where you want the first color to be on your cardstock.
 I used the gold first and put it over the entire cardstock but if you enlarge the photo you can see I was not fussy and there are some spots where the gold has not completely covered.
 It will be covered in the next step.